U6 Coed/U8 Game Day Plan – LYSC REC Soccer

 At beginning of play, half time, and after a score, the ball is started at midfield.

 When a ball is started from midfield, the defending team players must start outside of the circle (or at least 10′ away).
-This give the starting team room to begin begin.
+This gives the starting team room to begin.

 Players on the team with possession must be on their half of the field.